socketsupply/socket/docs/menus.md

 The semi colon is significant indicates the end of the menu.
 Use an underscore when there is no accelerator key.
 Modifiers are optional.
-For the edit menu, Opkit will figure out which accelerators to use for you.
+For the edit menu, `op` will figure out which accelerators to use for you.

 ```js